Calligraphy and brush lettering

 What is the course about?

-The pointed brush is a great tool for any calligrapher or graphic designer because it can be used to create lettering on a wide range of hand-lettered projects such as posters, greetings cards, ceramic decorations and fabric designs.
-You will be taken step-by-step through the techniques of using a pointed brush and there will be advice about tools and materials.
-This class is suitable for the complete beginner and those wishing to improve on their calligraphy skills.
+The pointed brush is a great tool for any calligrapher or graphic designer because it can be used for a wide range of hand-lettered projects such as logotypes, posters, greetings cards, ceramic decorations and fabric designs.
+The first part of the course focuses on simple warm-up exercises and writing letterforms, then we’ll move onto letter and word spacing and finally progress to composition and layout.
+This class is suitable for the complete beginner and those wishing to add a new skill to their calligraphy repertoire.

 What will we cover?